Fabxx/T.P.M.I.C-University-Project-/README.md

 T.P.M.I.C (The Philip Masse Informatic Crysis) is a Java Swing interactive Adventure, inspired by Splinter cell Chaos Theory videogame
 Made with the cooperation of SSUPI: https://github.com/SSUPII

+For implementation details please check the PDF provided.

 # Tools used

 -OBS For recording the scenes